hheinzer/teal/README.md

 2. Create a new branch for your feature or bug fix
 3. Commit your changes and push to your fork
 4. Open a pull request to the main branch

-See [contributing](CONTRIB.md) instructions for guidelines on environment, workflow, and coding style.

 ## Acknowledgments